Call or Chat 24/7

 Personal Injury Lawyer

 Serious injuries caused by the carelessness of others have lifelong consequences.
 When this happens to you, the responsible parties should provide generous compensation.
-The attorneys at Milavetz Injury Law, P.A. have a decades-long record of standing up for everyday people in and around the Twin Cities who deserve compensation.
+The Minnesota personal injury attorneys at Milavetz Injury Law, P.A. have a decades-long record of standing up for everyday people in and around the Twin Cities who deserve compensation.

 What To Do if You’re Injured in Roseville